6 Tips On Writing Your First Crochet Pattern

 Be mindful & remember that all criticism is constructive criticism!
 Don’t take it personally because this can help you tremendously in order to improve your pattern & make it more understandable for others who would like to buy your pattern in the future!

-When you are making a tester call post on Instagram, remember to use these Hashtags: #testercall #crochettestercall so that pattern testers will be able to find you!
-You can even ask your crochet friends to share the post to help as well.
+When you’re posting a tester call on Instagram or TikTok, use #testercall and #crochettestercall so pattern testers can find you.
+Ask your crochet friends to share the post for extra reach.

 If you still have questions, feel free to leave a comment below!